 The exam is comprised of five separately timed sections in the categories of academic aptitude, spelling, reading comprehension, information in the natural sciences, and vocational adjustment.
 Testing will take approximately three hours to complete and allotted time may not be exceeded.
 Examinees should attempt to answer as many questions in each section as possible; skipping difficult questions in an effort to answer as many total questions as possible.
 Examinees may always go back and answer skipped questions within a section if time allows, but may not go back to a previous section once they have started the next section.
 Unanswered questions are considered incorrect.
 Calculators are not allowed.
 Applicants may take the exam more than once if desired, at a cost of $30 per sitting.
 It must be completed prior to February 1.

-Examinees who require testing accommodations due to a disability should contact our Disabilities Services Coordinator, 207-974-4868 or by email at firstname.lastname@example.org.
+Examinees who require testing accommodations due to a disability should contact our Accessibility Services Coordinator, 207-974-4868 or by email at firstname.lastname@example.org.
 In order for us to make appropriate accommodations, the appropriate forms must be on file prior to scheduling a date to test.

 To learn more about the Health Occupations Aptitude Exam, click here.
-(All exam dates for 2018-2019 applicants have passed.
-Exam dates for 2019-2020 will be posted in the fall.)

 Primary Contacts for Admission Questions